 Holly is a popular public speaker and she regularly organises workshops on education and dyslexia.
 Her depth of knowledge means that she is often called upon as a media commentator.

-Holly has also used her in-depth knowledge of dyslexia to author a book, Defeat Dyslexia!: The Parents’ Guide to Understanding Your Child’s Dyslexia, and an accompanying website, which offers guidance, learning resources and moral support for parents of dyslexic children.
+Holly has also used her in-depth knowledge of dyslexia to author a book, Defeat Dyslexia!: The Parents’ Guide to Understanding Your Child’s Dyslexia.

 Many people are surprised to learn that Holly herself is dyslexic.
 Her success (in academia and the world of work) provides a real source of inspiration.
 (Read more about Holly’s Dyslexia Story.)